 Finding treatment for substance use can be stressful, but help is available in the form of rehab programs, government resources, and nonprofit organizations dedicated to supporting the transgender community.

-Support For Transitioning People
+Support For People Who Are Transitioning

 - Gay and Lesbian Alliance Against Defamation (GLAAD) — GLAAD is an organization dedicated to accelerating acceptance for LGBTQ people in media and provoking dialogue that leads to cultural change.